rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 mw-ipen6             mw-nmshipv4          mw-ssh
 ```

 Without that trick I would never be able to remember all the aliases that I have created.
 I will include `my-aliases.zsh` at the end of this chapter.
+You can press `tab` to scroll through the aliases.

 ----------------------------------------------------------------